k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/k8ssandra-operator-crds-latest/_index.md

 Defines the secret which contains the username and password for the Reaper UI and REST API authentication.
+When UiUserSecretRef.Name == "", authentication is turned off in the front-end only.

 <table>
     <thead>